Housing Quality and Safety

 Background

-Home-repair and home-modification programs can eliminate or reduce the barriers to aging within the home.
-They also help improve energy savings and structural durability (see also Affordability).
-In addition, they can help older adults avoid or delay costly institutional care while helping to preserve a community’s valuable housing stock.
+Home-repair and home-modification programs can eliminate or reduce the barriers to remaining in the home as people get older.
+These programs can also help improve energy savings and structural durability.
+In addition, they can help older adults avoid or delay costly institutional care.
 However, some older homeowners are victims of abusive practices.
 These include shoddy and incomplete work, fraudulent billing, kickbacks, and overpricing.
 Consumers are not adequately informed about existing protections or the danger of abuse.
+The Department of Housing and Urban Development prohibits home-repair contractors from arranging for loans for homeowners under the Federal Housing Administration home improvement loan program because of the prevalence of these abusive practices.

 HOUSING QUALITY AND SAFETY: Policy